 The directors are responsible for the other information.
-The other information comprises the information included in the 40-page document titled: "Vacuform 2000 Proprietary Limited Annual Financial Statements for the year ended 31 March 2023", which includes the Directors' Report as required by the Companies Act of South Africa.
-The other information does not include the annual financial statements and our auditor's report thereon.
+The other information comprises the information included in the 41-page document titled "Vacuform 2000 Proprietary Limited Annual Financial Statements for the year ended 31 March 2024", which includes the Directors' Responsibilities and Approval, and the Directors' Report as required by the Companies Act of South Africa.
+The other information does not include the financial statements and our auditor's report thereon.

-Our opinion on the annual financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.

-In connection with our audit of the annual financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the annual financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.